jithinsisaac/uC-Expt1/README.md

 ### Laboratory Experiment No. 1

 ### Objective
-To perform addition & subtraction of two 8 bit numbers using Internal RAM Register bank
+To perform addition & substraction of two 8 bit numbers using Internal RAM Register bank

 ### Tools used
 - Software: